SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-functions.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-functions.png')} alt="Thumbnail icon" width="50"/>

-Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
-This integration helps in monitoring the health, tracking executions and estimating cost of your function apps.
+[Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview) is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
+This integration helps in monitoring the health, tracking executions, and estimating cost of your function apps.

-For more details on Azure Functions, refer to the Azure Functions [documentation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview).

 ## Log and Metric types